masak/strangelyconsistent-blog-posts/t3-wire-crossings.markdown

 (Or maybe I didn't specifically mean "the next *[p6cc](http://github.com/masak/p6cc2012#readme)* blog post", but just "the next blog post"?
 I wish I could make myself believe that.
-No, the real answer is that reviewing stuff takes time and effort, and my time and effort has been elsewhere lately.)
+No, the real answer is that reviewing stuff takes time and effort, and my time and effort have been elsewhere lately.)

 Let's talk about crossing wires in elegant ways!
 Here, I'll let the description